What Is GitOps?

 Source: https://www.weave.works/technologies/gitops/#a-diy-gitops-pipeline

-This structure uses a separate operator located in the target cluster to perform deployment.
+This structure uses a separate operator located in the cluster to perform deployment on behalf of the pipeline.

 Pull Type Source: https://www.gitops.tech/#pull-based-deployments